theodore-norvell/cogent/README.md

 Entry and exit actions for states are not yet supported.

+State invariants are no supported.

 Do actions are not supported.

 Internal actions are not supported yet.

 ### State semantics

-Each OR state has at all times a "current child", which is one of its children.
+Each OR state has, at all times, a "current child", which is one of its children.

 There is a set of states which are the active states.

-When the machine is at rest.
-We have the following invariants:
+When the machine is at rest --i.e., when no event is being processed-- we have the following invariants:

 * ROOT: The root state is always active.
 * OR0: For any OR state, including the root state, if the OR state is active, then the current child of the OR state is also active.